Our Assessment Policy

 - Working in a cluster also allows us to share best practice.

-At the end of each term parents/carers will be given a termly report.
+At the end of each term parents/carers will be given a single page termly report.
 This will be given out at parents’ evenings.
 We have three parents evening per year (Christmas, Easter and Summer).
 All subjects are reported at the end of the year with a brief personal comment and level of attainment.

 Please find further information about KS1 and KS2 SATs from the government here: